edson-acordi/4bit-microcomputer/README.md

 It is a fully open-source hardware and software project that can be built at home.
 Only the printed circuit board (PCB) needs to be sent to be produced by some company.

+*Support this project!
+Help to promote and disseminate the knowledge.*

 #### The Kicad project files have been uploaded!
 [Download Kicad Project](https://github.com/edson-acordi/4bit-microcomputer/raw/master/Kicad-files/MikroLeo/MikroLeo_v0.1901.zip "download")
 <!--